Electrical control of magnetization in S/F/S junctions on a 3D topological insulator: Current-phase relation in a ballistic S/F/S junction on a 3D TI

 The density of electric current along the $x$-axis is

 where $\phi$ is the angle, which the quasiparticle trajectory makes with the $x$-axis. $\varphi_{\pm}$ is the distribution function corresponding to the trajectories ${\rm sgn}\!~v_x =\pm 1$.

 Here we consider the voltage-biased junction.
 In principle, in this case the electric current through the junction consists of two parts: the Josephson current $j_s$ and the normal current $j_n$.
 The Josephson current is connected to presence of the nonzero anomalous Green's functions in the interlayer and takes place even in equilibrium.
-Here we assume that the deviation of the distribution function from the equilibrium is weak and can be disregarded in calculation of the Josephson current.
-In this case $\varphi_+ = \varphi_- = \tanh (\varepsilon/2T)$.
+Here we assume the low applied voltage regime $eV/(k_B T_c) \ll 1$.
+In this case the deviation of the distribution function from equilibrium is weak and can be disregarded in calculation of the Josephson current: $\varphi_+ = \varphi_- = \tanh (\varepsilon/2T)$.
 Exploiting the normalization condition one can obtain $g^{R}_{\pm} \approx 1 - f^{R}_{\pm} \tilde f ^{R}_\pm/2$.
 Taking into account that $g^A_{\pm} = -g^{R*}_{\pm}$ we find the following final expression for the Josephson current:

 where $\varepsilon_n = \pi T(2n+1)$.
 At high temperatures $T \approx T_c \gg \Delta$ the main contribution to the current comes from the lowest Matsubara frequency and Eq.~(\ref{critical_current}) can be simplified further